Alert-ME: An Explainability-Driven Defense Against Adversarial Examples in Transformer-Based Text Classification: Conclusion

 \section{Conclusion}

-In conclusion, this study introduces the IT-DT framework, which prevents transformer-based models from evading adversarial examples.
-Our approach involves training an adversarial detector, utilizing explainability and frequency-based features to distinguish between clean and adversarial examples.
-We then propose the Test-Time Detection and AE Transformation (TDT) method, which deploys the adversarial detector at test-time to identify and transform detected adversarial examples into non-adversarial variants.
-Our experimental results demonstrate the effectiveness of our approach, achieving a median detection MCC of 0.846 and an overall median accuracy of 92.98\% for TDT.
-Furthermore, our framework successfully identifies perturbations with a median recall of 74\%, transforms adversarial examples with a median accuracy of 94.65\%, and accurately involves human intervention with a median accuracy of 70.43\%.
-Moving forward, we aim to extend our framework to non-transformer-based models, enhance the utility of generated logs by involving security analysts, and evaluate the framework's performance in real-time scenarios.
-These future endeavours will further strengthen the capabilities of our framework and broaden its applicability in defending against adversarial attacks.
+The EDIT framework offers a robust solution for mitigating Word Substitution Attacks on transformer-based models.
+Our approach encompasses the development of an adversarial detector and techniques for identifying and transforming AEs, yielding significant results.
+The framework achieves a median detection Matthews Correlation Coefficient of 0.846 and an overall median accuracy of 92.98\% for the Test-Time Detection and AE Transformation method.
+Furthermore, it demonstrates strong performance in accurately identifying perturbations (median recall of 70\%), effectively transforming AEs (median accuracy of 91\%), and correctly involving human intervention (median accuracy of 89\%).
+Our future work encompasses three key areas: (i) extending the framework to cater to non-transformer-based models, (ii) enhancing the utility of generated logs by involving security analysts, and (iii) evaluating the framework's performance in real-time scenarios.
+These advancements will augment the framework's capabilities and expand its efficacy in defending against various adversarial attacks.